mineyev2/VLM-Final-Project/README.md

 Download miniconda (I think it's not on the computer by default?)

 #### Configure Conda
-Conda uploads to local storage by default.
-We don't want this since setting up the OpenEMMA environment took up like 14GB for me even though we only have 300 GB.
+Conda envs get saved in local storage by default.
+We don't want this since setting up the OpenEMMA environment took up like 14GB for me even though we only have 30 GB.

 Update the package/environment folder locations to scratch as follows:
 ```